ONE YEAR BIBLE PROGRAM

 Affordability & Scholarships

-The Master’s University strives to offer students a Christ-centered education within the financial reach of all.
-We endeavor to keep costs as low as possible, and consequently, our tuition is among the most economical for a private university.
-This means paying less for school, graduating with less debt, and starting your career faster.
+40% of our undergraduate students graduated with no debt in 2019.
+We strive to offer students a Christ-centered education within the financial reach of all.
+This means paying less for school, graduating with less debt, and students starting their career better prepared for success.

 Alumni & Graduate Degrees